paulhamsh/PicoPiUSBMidiHostDevice/README.md

 It uses the current TinyUSB library and the Bare API to create the USB Host (NOT reliant on the currently un-merged USB Host MIDI class: https://github.com/rppicomidi/midi2usbhost.git)

+As I am learning Pico Pi this is basically just a POC of code I've found.
+If you want to use it and have questions please raise an issue - I promise to try to help.

-Complete build from scratch intructions:
+Complete build from scratch intructions (tested on WSL 2 under Windows):

 ```
 cd ~